Controllable LLM Reasoning via Sparse Autoencoder-Based Steering: Experiments

 \subsection{Control Effectiveness of SAE-Based Steering (RQ1)}

 \paragraph{SAE-based steering outperforms baselines.} We report the control effectiveness of different methods in Table~\ref{tab:combined_results}, from which we make the following observations: \begin{enumerate} [label=(\arabic*), leftmargin=*, itemsep=0em] \item Activation-based methods (Vector Steering and SAE-Steering) consistently outperform prompt-based methods (Think Intervention) except in some cases within Hypothesis Reasoning, which demonstrates the superiority of directly intervening in hidden states. \item SAE-Steering significantly outperforms Vector Steering, with an average improvement of 15\%.
-We attribute this to the disentangling properties of SAEs, which mitigate the conceptual entanglement present in control vectors, thereby enabling more precise strategy control. \item SAE features identified in the math domain demonstrate comparable effectiveness on scientific reasoning tasks (GPQA), indicating the generalizability of SAE features across different reasoning domains. \item All methods achieve better control effectiveness on GPQA than on AIME.
+We attribute this to the disentangling properties of SAEs, which mitigate the conceptual entanglement present in control vectors, thereby enabling more precise strategy control. \item SAE features identified in the math domain demonstrate comparable effectiveness on scientific reasoning tasks (GPQA), indicating the generalizability of SAE features across different reasoning domains \footnote{We also test SAE-Steering on the financial reasoning benchmark FinQA.
+See Appendix Table~\ref{tab:finqa_results} for results.}. \item All methods achieve better control effectiveness on GPQA than on AIME.
 This may because the reasoning length of GPQA is much shorter than AIME (7k vs. 15k tokens), which makes control easier. \end{enumerate}

 \paragraph{SAE features function beyond keyword amplification.} Importantly, although our SAE features are recalled by identifying features that amplify the logits of strategy-specific keywords, they encode deeper strategy concepts beyond keyword promotion.
 This is evidenced by SAE-Steering achieving over 35\% better control effectiveness than Logit Boosting (Table~\ref{tab:combined_results}).
 To illustrate this more explicitly, we present a case study in Figure~\ref{fig:case_study}.
 In this case, boosting the logits of strategy keywords like ``another'' does not genuinely change the reasoning strategy.
 The LRM generates ``another'' but still continues to verify its answer by testing different values of $m$.
 In contrast, SAE-Steering successfully guides the LRM to adopt the Multi-Perspective Verification strategy.
 Additional steering examples are available in Figure~\ref{fig:more_case}.